-Compilation usually slows the development down; you will need a bit more of patience to make your code compiled before running it.
-Moreover, the interpretation tends to reduce the performance in favor of productivity.
-In some cases, there is no any noticeable difference between the speed of the interpreted and compiled code.
+Compilation usually slows development down; you will need a bit more patience to compile your code before running it.
+On the other hand, interpretation tends to reduce code performance in favor of developer productivity.
+That said, in some cases, there is not any noticeable difference between the speed of interpreted and compiled code.

-Zephir requires compilation of your code, however, the functionality is used from PHP that is interpreted.
+Zephir requires compilation of your code, but functionality is used from PHP, which is interpreted.

-Once the code is compiled is not necessary to do so, however, interpreted code is interpreted each time it is run.
-A developer can decide which parts of your application should be in Zephir and which not.
+Once the code is compiled, it is not necessary to do so again.
+Interpreted code is interpreted each time it is run.
+A developer can decide which parts of their application should be in Zephir and which not.

 Statically Typed Versus Dynamically Typed Languages¶

-In general speaking, in a static typed language, a variable is bound to a particular type for its lifetime.
+Generally speaking, in a statically typed language, a variable is bound to a particular type for its lifetime.
 Its type can’t be changed and it can only reference type-compatible instances and operations.
-Languages like C/C++ were implemented with the scheme:
+Languages like C/C++ were implemented with this scheme:

 int a = 0; a = "hello"; // not allowed